opensocdebug/osd-doc/overview/overview.md

 # Introduction

-With the ever increasing number of open source system-on-chip design, we see a big benefit in a unified system-on-chip debug infrastructure.
+With the ever increasing number of open source system-on-chip designs, we see a big benefit in a unified system-on-chip debug infrastructure.
 On the one hand it is fair to say that developers usually see debug as a inevitable must that does not add some fancy